Heegu-sama/Homm3BG/README.md

 tools/pdf2image.sh en 5
 ```

+Screenshots will appear in ignored `screenshots` direcotry, in the form of `en-05.png`, `en-06.png`, etc.

 ### 🎭 Comparing two pages side by side

 If you'd like to show a single image of two instances of the same page side-by-side (before|after style), you can use the following script: